kwolbachia/Visualization_toolset/README.md

 # Visualization_toolset

-This toolset intends to ease basic manipulation and visualization of multichannel images and stacks.
+This toolset is for basic manipulation and visualization of multichannel images and stacks.

 The Visualization_Toolset.ijm file has been written in the most readable way possible (well I did my best) in order to be easily customized or adjusted.